JC3P0/JavaWeather/README.md

 ## Features

     - Displays current weather conditions including temperature, humidity, wind speed, sunrise times, sunset times, current time and date.
+    - **Temperature Unit Toggle**: Click any temperature display to toggle between Fahrenheit (°F) and Celsius (°C) independently for each location.
     - Provides a 5-day weather forecast with high and low temperatures, weather conditions, and icons.
     - Allows users to add, remove and view weather for multiple locations.
     - Graphical user interface designed using JavaFX.